 Stuffed mushrooms with sausage are among my favorite dishes.
 As a matter of fact, when I spot them on the appetizer tray or buffet table at any get-together, I make a beeline for them.
-After all, I’m not the only one who enjoys them, so I know they’ll disappear quickly.
+I love the fact that you can even make them gluten-free without sacrificing flavor.

 I’ve had these delectable little bites of deliciousness prepared a variety of ways.
 And I haven’t had one yet that I didn’t like.

 Fortunately, my husband likes mushrooms as much as I do.
 So when I told him that I was going to make some for my blog, he got excited.